-Classic Umbrian day trips: scenic drives, crafts, wine tasting and authentic family restaurants
+Classic Umbrian day trips: scenic drives, crafts, wine tasting and authentic rustic-style restaurants

 Umbria is a small region, you can visit most of its marvelous hill-towns during a day trip from one central location in the region.

-You will need a 4-5 days visit to see the highlights, but there is enough to do for more than a week.
-The itineraries presented here have Assisi as a starting point and can be done by car in one day at a slow pace.
+You will need a 4-5 days visit to see the highlights, but you can easily spend a couple of weeks and enjoy the slow life.
+The itineraries presented here have Assisi as a starting point and can be done by car in one day.
 From here, Orvieto and Norcia are the furthest away attractions in the region, about 1 and 1/2 hr. drive (100 km/ 62 miles).
 All the rest is within 30-50 min drive.

 Day 1 – Assisi